 Why this matters:

 When you wait until Election Day, there are a number of barriers that could prevent you from casting a ballot—long lines, last-minute obligations, confusing election laws, and voter disinformation.
 When you vote early, you have time to plan ahead for anything that might come your way and make sure your voice is heard.

 Vote Early Day plays a unique role in encouraging Americans to vote early by making it fun and accessible!
 By building celebrations across the country, we create a low barrier to entry for participation that helps voters overcome the toxic nature of partisan politics, drawing in new voices and perspectives to the civic space.
+This is especially important in a year with lots of local and state elections, since these races don’t always get as much attention as federal races!
 Through a central moment of action, our wide range of partners join to engage with voters and urge them to vote early.
 Together, we can ensure every American’s voice is heard!